Zika virus infection

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about Zika disease spreading in the community?
+- Are there rumours or misinformation about Zika?
+What are the rumours?

 Volunteer actions